 Ingredient Notes and Substitutions

-- Chicken – We use bone-in chicken thighs, and we leave the skin on.
+- Chicken: We use bone-in skin-on thighs, and we leave the skin on.
 This keeps the meat extra juicy and tender.
-If you prefer boneless skinless chicken thighs, you can use them, but you won’t be able to sear them as well.
+If you prefer boneless skinless thighs, you can use them, but you won’t be able to sear them as well.

-Also, boneless meat doesn’t take as long to cook, so you will need to reduce the cooking time by about 5 minutes. - Seasonings – To keep things simple, we only season with garlic salt and black pepper for this recipe.
-However, you can use different spices, such as smoked paprika, garlic powder, or a blend of herbs.
+Also, boneless meat doesn’t take as long to cook, so you will need to reduce the cooking time by about 5 minutes. - Seasonings: To keep things simple, we only season with garlic salt and black pepper for this recipe.
+However, you can use different spices, such as smoked paprika, garlic powder, onion powder, or a blend of herbs like rosemary and thyme.

 - Avoid using a non-stick pan.